mimers19/Sobel/README.md

 # Sobel
-Processing pictures (*.bmp) with sobel operator (edges detection) in c++ without external libraries Uploading picture, reading bytes etc is coded by me - no library is used to read from binary file
+Processing pictures (*.bmp) with sobel operator (edges detection) in c++ without external libraries Uploading picture, reading bytes etc is coded by me - no library is used to read from binary file In repo files there are examples how the program works.

 #Hints